Legal-only ceremony at the Brisbane registry

 • be at the entire ceremony.

-If you or your partner do not speak or understand English, you will need to bring along an interpreter to the ceremony.
+If you or your partner do not understand or speak English, you need to bring an interpreter to the ceremony.

 An interpreter can be either: